 Moms need to know what jobs are out there and which ones will fit their needs.
 Consultation with an experienced recruiter can help them reflect on their interests and priorities to pursue the right opportunities for them and their families.

 Sometimes there are things keeping moms from being able to work.
-If its transportation, child care, a specific accommodation need, etc. MOMentum can help!
+If it is transportation, child care, housing, a specific accommodation need, etc. MOMentum can help!

 WHAT PEOPLE SAY

 "As a result of years of experience working with low-income families and single parents, I am very much aware of the struggles faced by those who want to lift themselves out of poverty.
 The struggle is that much more real for single moms who don’t have the support of family and friends.
 However, with the help of an organization like MOMentum, there is an advocate for the mom who desperately needs someone in their corner."

 "Not only did MOMentum get me connected to the key leaders with perfect timing and ease, Meredith was also with me every step of the way through the entire process to answer my questions, give encouragement, and share valuable insight.
 I really appreciated how quickly she responded to my questions, fears, anything I threw her way!
 With her support in this journey, I was able to go into each next step feeling very confident, prepared, and excited.
 I know this helped me to present myself professionally and genuinely.
 Meredith truly gave this Mom momentum to secure my dream job and an exciting new chapter for my daughter and I."

 "MOMentum has changed my life.
 I met Meredith shortly before I parted ways with my last job...we discussed my goals and what I wanted for my future.
 She went to work and started researching jobs that were in my field.
 She found an opportunity for me and since I have started at this new company, I am excelling very quickly and am the happiest I've been in a very long time.
 Thank you MOMentum for all you have done for me and my family!"